smarlhens/npm-pin-dependencies/README.md

 [SUCCESS] Output dependency versions that can be pinned...
 [STARTED] Updating package.json...
 [SKIPPED] Update is disabled by default.
+[STARTED] Enabling save-exact using .npmrc...
+[SKIPPED] Enabling save-exact is disabled by default.
 [SUCCESS] Dependency versions that can be pinned:
 [SUCCESS]
 [SUCCESS]  fake-package-1           ^1.0.0            →  1.1.0